MBA Admissions Guide

 Chapter 6 – Don’t Dismiss Extracurricular Activities Highlighting extracurricular activities in your application, and tying them loosely to the skills or goals listed therein, is a great way to add some extra charm to your MBA application.
 Such activities position you as a well-rounded person and paint you in a more positive light.

-In this chapter, you will find out the six ways extracurricular activities can make your application stronger than that of a person who failed to do so.
+In this chapter, you will find out the six ways extracurricular activities can make your application more robust than a person who failed to do so.
 Also included are examples of how to tie your skills and capabilities to extracurricular activities for higher impact.

 The Journey to an MBA Degree